uxeskimo/Retro-Delights/src/games/fifa23 copy 2.md

 ---
 layout: post.njk
 tags: ['games']
-title: Fifa 23 review - More of the same of a new era?
+title: Fifa 23 review - More of the same or a new era for football games?
 date: 2023-11-05
 teaser: Fifa 23 review
 author: "Lee Murray"